-- 1) To elect two directors, as outlined below: - a.
-Terry Brubaker, to be elected by the holders of common stock and preferred stock, voting together as a single class, with such directors to serve until the 2018 Annual Meeting of Stockholders or until his successor is elected and qualified; and - b.
-Walter H. Wilkinson, Jr., to be elected solely by the holders of preferred stock, voting as a single class, with such director to serve until the 2018 Annual Meeting of Stockholders or until his successor is elected and qualified. - (2) To approve a proposal to authorize us, with the approval of our Board of Directors, to issue and sell shares of our common stock (during the next 12 months) at a price below its then current net asset value per share, subject to certain limitations set forth herein (including, without limitation, that the number of shares issued and sold pursuant to such authority does not exceed 25% of our then outstanding common stock immediately prior to each such sale). - (3) To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.
+- 1) To elect three directors, as outlined below: - a.
+Terry L. Brubaker, to be elected by the holders of common stock and preferred stock, voting together as a single class, with such director to serve until the 2018 Annual Meeting of Stockholders or until his successor is elected and qualified; and - b.
+Caren D. Merrick and Walter H. Wilkinson, Jr., to be elected solely by the holders of preferred stock, voting as a single class, with each such director to serve until the 2018 Annual Meeting of Stockholders or until his or her successor is elected and qualified. - (2) To approve a proposal to authorize us, with the approval of our Board of Directors, to issue and sell shares of our common stock (during the next 12 months) at a price below its then current net asset value per share, subject to certain limitations set forth herein (including, without limitation, that the number of shares issued and sold pursuant to such authority does not exceed 25% of our then outstanding common stock immediately prior to each such sale). - (3) To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.